 No animals are allowed in University Stadium, with an exception for service animals.

 Is food available for purchase at the stadium?

-Grad T-Shirts: Grad T-shirts, featuring the names of the graduates who have applied for graduation prior to February 15, 2013, will be available for sale in various locations around the stadium.
+- Grad T-Shirts: Grad T-shirts, featuring the names of the graduates who have applied for graduation prior to February 10, 2017, will be available for sale in various locations around the stadium.

-Smoking is not permitted in or around University Stadium.
+- Smoking is not permitted in or around University Stadium.

 The commencement program, with the names of potential graduates and program details, will be distributed to candidates when they pick up their name reader card on the day of the ceremony.
-Students’ names will be listed in the program if they have applied for graduation prior to February 15, 2013.
+Students’ names will be listed in the program if they applied by February 10, 2017.

 Please note: The presence of your name in the program does not, in itself, testify to completion of your degree.

 Following a favorable review and final evaluation of your records, your diploma will be mailed to the diploma address on file with the Evaluations Office approximately 12 weeks following the ceremony.
 If you need to update your address, please do so through your CSU, Chico portal account.